About Science-IT and Triton¶

 You are now at the first step of the Triton tutorial.

-On an international scale of universities, the power of Triton is relatively high and it has a very diverse range of uses.
-However, using this power requires more effort than using your own computer.
+On an international scale of universities, the power of Triton is relatively high and it has a very diverse range of uses, though CSC has much more.
+Using using this power requires more effort than using your own computer.

 Main article: Training